-PRIVACY QUIZ

-Circle T for True, or F for False based on your knowledge of privacy.

-E-mail messages you send are private and cannot be read by others.

-Others have the ability to read your messages on Instant Messaging Services (E.g. MSN Messenger, G-mail, Yahoo, Blackberry, etc. . .)

-Your Internet activities can be tracked.

-The government can use personal information it has compiled on you for any purpose it wants.

-5. T

-A teacher is allowed to search you for drugs or weapons.

-A video store may use your Ontario Health Card number for identification when you apply for a membership.
+1. F E-mail messages you send are private and cannot be read by others.
+2. F Others have the ability to read your messages on Instant Messaging Services (E.g. MSN Messenger, G-mail, Yahoo, Blackberry, etc) 3.
+F Your Internet activities can be tracked.
+4. F The government can use personal information it has compiled on you for any purpose it wants.
+5. F A teacher is allowed to search you for drugs or weapons.
+6. F A video store may use your Ontario Health Card number for identification when you apply for a membership.
+Information and Privacy protection de la vie privée de l'Ontario

+Commissioner of Ontario Commissaire à l'information et à la